CNR Research Ethics and Bioethics Committee

 - to provide preventive technical advice to CNR researchers prior to the submission of scientific articles and research projects so as to avoid unintentional forms of fabrication/falsification/plagiarism of images/data/texts;

 - to develop a prevention plan and examine cases of alleged research misconduct, as well as to provide ethics consulting for the management of cases of research misconduct;

 - to develop educational and specialized material and carry out training courses on subjects within its field of competence, in particular on Research Integrity, and organize outreach and dissemination initiatives.

-Last plenary meetings were held on the 7th of February and on the 11th of April 2019.
-The next plenary meetings in 2019 are scheduled for 13 June, 3 October and 5 December.
-In 2020, the first two meetings are scheduled for 6 February and 16 April.
-Additional meetings may be convened, and can take place via videoconferencing, according to the needs of the CNR and its researchers.
+In 2019, plenary meetings were held on the following dates: 7 February, 11 April, and 13 June.
+Future plenary meetings are scheduled for these dates: 3 October and 5 December.
+In 2020, the dates for the meetings have been agreed upon: 6 February, 16 April and 18 June.
+Additional meetings may be called for, via videoconferencing if necessary, in accordance with the needs of the CNR and its researchers.